Türkiye

 • Classification of the fiber discharge during the washing process

-• Verification of the fiber residue's biodegradability in wastewater (DIN EN ISO 14851)
+• Verification of the fiber residue's biodegradability in wastewater (DIN EN ISO 14851) and the degree of degradation within a defined period of time

 Benefits